 - jar the pelvis

-All this, while using tech which extends our time on our tummy, torques key joints.
+This torques key joints — especially while using tech, which extends our time on our tummy.
 (This is also a really bad sleep position, by the way.)

 A 2012 study of people using their laptops away from a desk showed that time spent doing tasks in the prone position brought on more pain in the neck and back than seated postures did.